Remove a change note in Whitehall

 You can read more about this in the Publishing API docs.

-editorial_remark in the Whitehall Admin, or to a public facing
+editorial_remark in Whitehall Admin, or to a public-facing

-- Obtain the content item ID of the document on which the change note was created.
+- Obtain the content ID of the document on which the change note was created.

-/api/content/version of the edition’s url.
 This document will contain multiple editions.
-You will have to extract the
+You need to extract the

 editorial_remarkfrom these editions.

 - Create a data migration in Whitehall docs here

 - In the data migration, search for the document by the content ID and

 editorial_remarkthat contains the text you are looking to delete.